micmejia/bible-dump/NKJV/Proverbs/Prov 21.md

 He who follows righteousness and mercy Finds life, righteousness, and honor.

 ###### 22
-A wise _man_ [^h]scales the city of the mighty, And brings down the trusted stronghold.
+A wise _man_ scales the city of the mighty, And brings down the trusted stronghold.

 ###### 23
 Whoever guards his mouth and tongue Keeps his soul from troubles.